-3. Application for a Visa
+3. Application for a Japan Work Visa

 Once the CoE has been issued by the Japanese immigration authorities in Tokyo and your placement is confirmed, it will be sent to you by express mail.

-You will then need to submit an application to your nearest Japanese embassy or consulate for a Japanese visa.
+You will then need to submit an application to your nearest Japanese embassy or consulate for a Japanese work visa.
 The embassy or consulate will fix a visa stamp/sticker inside your passport and affix the CoE to your passport.
 You can enter Japan once this stamp/sticker is fixed.

 4. Approval and Granting of Landing Permission/Status of Residence

 Upon arrival at a Japanese airport, an immigration official will inspect your passport, check your visa, and ensure everything is in order.
-They will also mark your visa as canceled or used and collect the CoE.
+They will also mark your visa as cancelled or used and collect the CoE.